 - 1. Comply with the requirements provided in the Construction General Permit for: - 1.1.
-QSP if the project requires a WPCP - 1.2.
-QSD if the project requires a SWPPP - 2.
+QSP if the project requires a WPCP - 2.
 Complete the stormwater management training described at the Stormwater and Water Pollution Control Information link at the Caltrans Division of Construction website

-Add between the 4th and 5th paragraphs of section 13-2.01C:
+Add to section 13-3.01A: